Hepatitis B

 Chronic hepatitis B

-HBsAg or HBV DNA (PCR) has been detected on two occasions at least 6 months apart.
-For assessment, management and ongoing monitoring guidance refer to the ASHM Decision making tool for hepatitis B.
+HBsAg or HBV DNA (PCR) has been detected on 2 occasions at least 6 months apart.
+People with chronic hepatitis B should be monitored every 6 to 12 months to assess for fibrosis, hepatocellular carcinoma and whether antiviral treatment is required.
+Refer to the ASHM Decision making tool for hepatitis B.

 Symptom Management